Oil prices jump on OPEC production cut rumors

 Continue Reading Below

-Brent crude rose 1.7% to $61.49, and West Texas Intermediate futures rose 1.9% to $56.19, both partially recovering from steep declines that took place in thin holiday trading on Friday.
+Brent crude rose 1.7 percent to $61.49, and West Texas Intermediate futures rose 1.9 percent to $56.19, both partially recovering from steep declines that took place in thin holiday trading on Friday.

 Monday's advance came after The Wall Street Journal reported that Saudi Arabia will push for OPEC and its partners to extend restrictions on oil output through mid-2020.
 The cartel and its Russia-led allies are set to meet in Vienna on Dec.
 5 and 6, and will debate whether to prolong their agreement to reduce output by 1.2 million barrels a day.